 If you are a California resident, you may exercise certain privacy rights related to your Personal Information.
 You may exercise these rights free of charge except as otherwise permitted under applicable law.
-We may limit our response to your exercise of these privacy rights as permitted under applicable law, all as detailed herein and the in the Data Subject Request Form available here: Here
+We may limit our response to your exercise of these privacy rights as permitted under applicable law, all as detailed herein and the in the Data Subject Request (“DSR“) available here.

 To learn more about your California privacy rights, please visit https://oag.ca.gov/privacy/privacy-laws.

-As a third-party business, we do not have a direct interaction with the end-user, however we provide option to opt out of Sharing for Cross-Contextual Behavioral Advertising or Selling Personal Information by using the following opt-out options:
+While providing our Services, we act as a “third-party business”; therefore, we do not have a direct interaction with the end-user, however we provide option to opt out of Sharing for Cross-Contextual Behavioral Advertising or Selling Personal Information by using the following opt-out options:

-- Use the “Do Not Sell or Share My Information” through the first-party business, i.e., through the cookie consent manager presented on the browser or app you are using.
+I. Use the “Do Not Sell or Share My Personal Information” placeholder through the first-party business, i.e., through the cookie consent manager presented on the browser or app you are using.

-- CodeFuel is committed to providing consumers notice and choice regarding the Apps and website.
-CodeFuel offers an “opt-out” for those by clicking the link in the footer – “Do Not Sell and Share My Personal Information”.
+II.
+CodeFuel is committed to providing consumers notice and choice regarding CodeFuel data processing practices.
+CodeFuel allows to opt-out where and to the extent applicable according to the CCPA, from its sale or share the Personal Information, through the designated link available through the website footer name “Do Not Sell and Share My Personal Information”.

-- We also are able to affirmatively the Global Privacy Control
+We also are able to affirmatively the Global Privacy Control preference.